-A new research report shows that you can improve athletic performance with proper training, even if you are over 100 years old.
+You can improve athletic performance at any age with proper training, even if you are over 100 years old.
 Traditional feeling among scientists is that aging is progressive and inevitable, and that your genetic programming causes you to age no matter what you do.
 This paper shows that physical training can reverse established markers of aging (J Appl Physiol, February 15, 2017).

-A few weeks ago I reported on Robert Marchand, the 105-year-old cyclist who had improved his world record for how far he could ride a bicycle in one-hour from 15.07 miles (24.25 kilometers) at age 101 to 16.73 miles (26.92 kilometers) at age 103.
+I have reported on Robert Marchand, the 105-year-old cyclist who had improved his world record for how far he could ride a bicycle in one-hour from 15.07 miles (24.25 kilometers) at age 101 to 16.73 miles (26.92 kilometers) at age 103.
 That is an 11 percent improvement in a world record after just two years of serious training, an impressive accomplishment at any age.

 Marchand's Training Program For two years, from age 101 to 103, Marchand trained by riding 3000 miles (5,000 km) per year, with 20 percent of his workouts doing hard, intense riding and 80 percent doing slow recovery riding.
 He spun his pedals at a cadence between 50 and 70 rotations per minute.

 The newer study documents his training program and the improvements in his markers of aging.
 Athletes can run, ride, swim or ski faster if they improve their maximum ability to take in and use oxygen (VO2max) and their peak power output (strength).
 These same measurements are used by scientists to track aging in non-athletes.
 Marchand's VO2max (maximal ability to take in and use oxygen) increased 13 percent, from 31 to 35 ml.kg-1.min-1, and his peak power output increased by 39 percent, from 90 to 125 watts.